-If drugs or Prescription Drug Products are purchased at a nonparticipating pharmacy, the Member must pay for the prescription at the time of dispensing and then file a prescription drug claim form with The Plan's Pharmacy Benefit Manager for reimbursement.
-Any Deductible, Copayment and/or Coinsurance apply to the Out-of-Network Deductible and Out-of-Network Out of Pocket Amount.
-The Member will be reimbursed for the prescription drug at 50% of the amount that would have been paid to a Participating Pharmacy, less any Out-of-Network Deductible, Copayment and/or Coinsurance and any additional charge for the difference between the cost of the Brand-Name Drug and the Generic equivalent.
+Deductible and Out-of-Network Out of Pocket Amount.
+The Member will be reimbursed for the prescription drug at 50% of the amount that would have been paid to a Participating Pharmacy, less any applicable Out-of-Network Deductible, Copayment and/or Coinsurance and any additional charge for the difference between the cost of the Brand-Name Drug and the Generic equivalent.
+The 50% benefit reduction does not apply to any Out of Pocket Amounts.
 Please refer to Prescription Drugs, Purchase and Payment of Prescription Drug Products in the Benefits section of this Member Guide for additional information.